MrGavintech/gauges/README.md

 # Gauges

 The goal is to create a few guages that fit within grid dashboards.
-The gauges will offer a few styles and capable of being configured to different colors, and controlled with css styles.
+The gauges will offer a few styles and be capable of configurations with different colors, and controlled with css styles.

 ## Development server